- Statement of Policy

 - Procedural irregularity that affected the outcome of the matter (including, but not limited to, a material deviation from Substantive and Procedural Standards adopted by the Board of Governors, described in The University of North Carolina Board of Governors Policy 700.4.1 for cases involving student Respondents);

 - New evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made, that could affect the outcome of the matter; and

 - The Coordinator, Investigator(s), or hearing officer(s) had a conflict of interest or bias for or against Complainants or Respondents generally or the individual Complainant or Respondent that affected the outcome of the matter.

 A Party must submit a written notice of appeal to the Coordinator within five (5) Days of issuance of the written determination.

 The appellate officer is dependent on the status and classification of the Respondent.

-- In cases involving student Respondents, appeals will proceed according to Chapter 11 of University Policy 406, Code of Student Responsibility.
+- In cases involving student Respondents, appeals will proceed according to Section XIV.B. of the Complaint Resolution Procedure for Student Respondents under UP 502.